valentinradu/Trellis/README.md

 ### Services

-Conceptually, services encapsulate the business logic and associated data.
+Conceptually, services encapsulate business logic and associated data.
 In a large-scale application, each service handles a specific set of tasks that go together well.
-Trellis builds services using a DSL:

 ```swift
 let cluster = try await Bootstrap {